mkdirlove/GHIBLI-WEBSTORE-WEBSITE/README.md

 # GHIBLI WEBSTORE

-Our final project in Web Systems and Technology Column 1 | Column 2 | Column 3
+Our final E-Commerce website project in Web Systems and Technology.

 # LIVE DEMO